Reviewing SiteOne Landscape Supply (NYSE:SITE) and F45 Training (NYSE:FXLV)

 |2.71

-F45 Training presently has a consensus target price of $20.29, suggesting a potential upside of 30.79%.
-SiteOne Landscape Supply has a consensus target price of $184.50, suggesting a potential downside of 7.86%.
-Given F45 Training’s stronger consensus rating and higher probable upside, equities research analysts clearly believe F45 Training is more favorable than SiteOne Landscape Supply.
+SiteOne Landscape Supply presently has a consensus target price of $184.50, indicating a potential downside of 7.86%.
+F45 Training has a consensus target price of $20.29, indicating a potential upside of 30.79%.
+Given F45 Training’s stronger consensus rating and higher probable upside, analysts plainly believe F45 Training is more favorable than SiteOne Landscape Supply.

-This table compares F45 Training and SiteOne Landscape Supply’s revenue, earnings per share and valuation.
+This table compares SiteOne Landscape Supply and F45 Training’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue